 This quartet, which also included a young Lita Ford in its line-up, recorded the classic Cherry Bomb, among others.
 Jett played with the group until they disbanded in 1980.

-She then independently recorded her first solo album, Bad Reputation, with the help of Paul Cook and Steve Jones of The Sex Pistols.
+She then moved to New York and independently recorded her first solo album, Bad Reputation, with the help of Paul Cook and Steve Jones of The Sex Pistols.

 The next year, Joan Jett formed a backing group called The Blackhearts and landed a record contract.

-She hit big in 1982 with I Love Rock and Roll, a snarling hard-rock update of an obscure glam rock song which became an instant rock anthem and stayed at the #1 spot on the charts for seven weeks.
+She hit big in 1982 with I Love Rock and Roll, a snarling hard-rock update of an obscure glam rock song by UK group Arrows which became an instant rock anthem and stayed at the #1 spot on the charts for seven weeks.

 Joan Jett also became a pin-up attraction in teen magazines around this time, and her love of black-leather clothing influenced both male and female rockers.